microsoft/semantic-kernel/docs/decisions/0031-automatic-tool-calling-controls.md

 }
 ```

-### Option #2: Store number of model iterations in chat response metadata
+### Option #2: Expose maximum use attempts and track model iterations

 Same as Option #1, but adds an `Iterations` field to the `ChatMessageContent` response metadata.
 This field would be set to the number of model iterations that occurred as a result of the request, as computed inside `ClientCore.GetChatMessageContentsAsync` or `ClientCore.GetStreamingChatMessageContentsAsync`.
 This would enable the caller to measure the _actual_ number of model round trips that were performed for each request.